Rajdeep130/Project-using-power-BI/Sales&Customer_Anaytics/readme.md

 ---

-## 📁 Files & Tools

-- Power BI for dashboard visualization.
-- Source data: Simulated sales and customer data.
-- Use case: Business Intelligence and Data Analytics for strategic planning.

----

 ## 🧠 Use Case Applications

-- Academic submission for BBA or MBA Analytics Projects
 - Portfolio project for data analyst roles
 - BI dashboard demonstration for interviews or LinkedIn